Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Bourne Road, Colchester, Essex, CO2 8RT

 Originally built as a fishing lodge in 1591 with stepped Dutch gables.
 Converted to a mill in the 19th century for cloth manufacturing, and later flour milling.
 Working water wheel on site.
 Tranquil grounds and pond.
-Craft fair taking place over the weekend with the Bournbe Valley Crafters.
+Craft fair taking place over the weekend.

 Access Information: 2 steps to entrance, steep stairs to other floors.
 Some slopes and steps within grounds.